 Credit: @oswegocountyny on Instagram

-Get back to nature at Sandy Island Beach State Park.
-This freshwater beach on Lake Ontario, which includes a bathhouse, picnic area, and a car-top boat launch, also offers fishing, kayaking, hiking, and bird watching.
+Take a dip into nature and stunning sunrises and sunsets at Sandy Island Beach State Park.
+This freshwater beach on Lake Ontario includes a bathhouse, picnic area, and a car-top boat launch, also offers fishing, kayaking, paddling, and bird watching.
 Walkovers and viewing platforms are available so visitors can enjoy nature without causing harm to the beach’s fragile dunes, formed by wind and the waves of a giant sea that came long before Lake Ontario.

 Great Sacandaga Lake (Capital-Saratoga)

 Scalloped by lovely sand beaches interspersed with rocky strands, Great Sacandaga Lake is one of New York State's largest, loveliest, and least developed lakes.
-About 22 miles from Saratoga Springs, the lake is set amid the towering pine forested foothills of the Adirondack Mountains, which form a stunning backdrop for its 125-mile shoreline.
-Visitors can enjoy waterskiing, kayaking, jet skiing, and fishing, but the biggest draw is the lake's lovely clear waters and inviting natural sand beaches.
+About 22 miles from Saratoga Springs, the lake covers 42 square miles and is set amid the towering pine forested foothills of the Adirondack Mountains, which form a stunning backdrop for its 125-mile shoreline.
+Enjoy swimming, waterskiing, kayaking, jet skiing, and fishing, but the biggest draw is the lake's lovely clear waters and inviting natural sand beaches.
 Be sure to check out Northampton Beach, the most developed beach on the lake, which offers a fun "Junior Naturalist" program and guided hikes.

 Long Lake Town Beach (Adirondacks)